Longitude: -107.5336° W

 The trees are 15 - 20 ft. tall and are around 70 years old.
 Normal aspen trees usually reach this height after 15 years.
 What is truly intriguing is the fact that the trees are growing at a normal rate, their branches are just growing in every direction other than straight up.
 Although the trail is rather short, it features a wooden boardwalk and is a must-see destination for people of all ages and abilities.

 This area is considered a natural treasure.
+It is located on private land.
 Please do not climb the trees, break branches, litter or leave the boardwalk.
 This will help ensure that the area remains intact for years to come.

 - Country / Rural